kgadek/cabal/README.md

 # Hackaton: note

-This project is intended to provide a change in the Cabal parser to make it easier for programmers.
+This project is intended to provide a change in the Cabal parser to make it easier for programmers to use on a daily basis.

 Still work in progress.
 History can be squashed (for PR) at will!